bibliotechy/pycdm-sitemap/README.md

 * `./build.py "http://base.url.contentdm.server" --filpath /path/to/contentdm6/Website/public_html/sitemap/`
 This will output all of the collection sitemaps and the overall sitemap.xml into you sitemap directory.

-I set mine up a cron job to run this nightly so I always have fresh sitemap.
+We set up a nightly cron job to run this so we always have a fresh sitemap.

 What Next